 CLUBS AND ORGANIZATIONS

 Student clubs and organizations must be approved by the Directors for Student Affairs and Academic Affairs, with authority for final approval resting with the Executive Director.
 Clubs should be consistent with the philosophy, rules, and regulations of MSMS.
 No club or organization shall be considered for approval unless a full-time MSMS employee has agreed to serve as sponsor.
 The sponsor must be present throughout all meetings and club-sponsored events.
+Any club that is inactive for 3 or more years will have its account closed, should one exist.
+Its funds will be rolled into the general club account.

 Occasionally, MSMS students with special interests may desire to attend or participate in an MUW-sponsored organization or activity.
 Any MSMS student/student group wishing to attend or participate in any MUW-sponsored club, organization or activity must: